dnhoule/OS_p3/README.md

 To check if a particular file exists in a directory and is executable, consider the `access()` system call.
 For example, when the user types `ls`, and path is set to include both `/usr/bin` and `/bin` (assuming empty path list at first, `/bin` is added, then `/usr/bin` is added), try `access("/usr/bin/ls", X_OK)`.
 If that fails, try `/bin/ls`.
 If that fails too, it is an error.

-Your initial shell path should contain one directory: `/bin`
+The initial shell path should contain one directory: `/bin`

 Note: Most shells allow you to specify a binary specifically without using a search path, using either **absolute paths** or **relative paths**.
 For example, a user could type the absolute path `/bin/ls` and execute the `ls` binary without a search path being needed.
 A user could also specify a relative path which starts with the current working directory and specifies the executable directly, e.g., `./main`.
-In this project, you do not have to worry about these features.
+In this project, I do not handle this feature.

 ### Built-in Commands

-Whenever your shell accepts a command, it should check whether the command is a **built-in command** or not.
+Whenever the shell accepts a command, it should check whether the command is a **built-in command** or not.
 If it is, it should not be executed like other programs.
-Instead, your shell will invoke your implementation of the built-in command.
-For example, to implement the `exit` built-in command, you simply call `exit(0);` in your wsh source code, which then will exit the shell.
+Instead, the shell will invoke your implementation of the built-in command.

-In this project, you should implement `exit`, `cd`, `jobs`, `fg` and `bg` as built-in commands.
+In this project, I implement `exit`, `cd`, `jobs`, `fg` and `bg` as built-in commands.

-* `exit`: When the user types exit, your shell should simply call the `exit` system call with 0 as a parameter.
+* `exit`: When the user types exit, the shell should simply call the `exit` system call with 0 as a parameter.
 It is an error to pass any arguments to `exit`.

 * `cd`: `cd` always take one argument (0 or >1 args should be signaled as an error).
 To change directories, use the `chdir()` system call with the argument supplied by the user; if `chdir` fails, that is also an error.

 * `jobs`: `jobs` command prints jobs in the background in the following format `<id>: <program name> <arg1> <arg2> … <argN> [&]`. `<id>` is an index number for the command that was run in the background.
 If the command was initiated as a background job (as explained below), an ampersand (`&`) is appended after `<argN>`.
 In cases where the command line includes a pipe (as detailed below), the format should be `<id>: <program 1 name> <arg1> … <argN> | <program 2 name> <arg1> … <argN> | … [&]`.

 * `fg` and `bg`: `fg` and `bg` commands are used for moving processes into foreground/background.
 This operation changes association with the controlling terminal.
 These commands can be run with 0 or 1 argument.
 If the argument is specified, it is the `<id>` of the job to be moved to foreground/background.
 If there is no argument, the largest job `<id>` is used.
-You can read about these commands in the Linux manual (e.g. `man fg`).
-You will also want to read about getting and setting the terminal foreground process in the `man tcgetpgrp` and `man tcsetpgrp`.

 * For each new job, the job `<id>` for it should be the smallest positive integer not in use.
 For instance, if `1`, `2` and `4` are used for job `<id>`s, `<id>` for the next job is `3`.